Mouwrice/thesis-typst/measurement_results.typ

 === Jitter

 One aspect that leads to a less stable signal is jitter.
-Jitter is the rapid, unintended variation in the position of a tracked marker.
+Jitter is the sudden, unintended variation in the position of a tracked marker.
 In the recordings, we see that this jitter mostly occurs when the tracked body part is either fast-moving or occluded in any way.
 This is mostly present when crossing arms in our recordings.
 As shown in @jitter-example-right-wrist, the jitter is clearly visible around the 20-second mark.
 This jitter is not present in all recordings but is a factor that can lead to a less stable signal.
+Jitter occurs less frequently in the larger models, which partly explains the increased signal stability using these models.

 #figure(
   caption: [A case of jitter in the `maurice_drum_fast` measurement around the 20 seconds mark.
 Model: `LITE`, Marker type: `Landmark`, Marker: `Right Wrist`.],